ohata-toast/CDN/en/api-guide-v1.5.md

 | callback.httpMethod   | String  | Optional |         | GET/POST/PUT                                                 | HTTP method of callback                                      |
 | callback.url          | String  | Optional |         | Up to 1024 characters                                        | Callback URL                                                 |

-- To set the origins field, origin and originPath fields are required, and port or, either httpPort or httpsPort field must be included.
+- To set the origins field, origin and originPath fields are required, and either port, httpPort, or httpsPort field must be included.
-- To set the callback field, 필드를 설정할 때 htt
+- To set the callback field, httpMethod and url fields are required.
 - The forwardHostHeader field and the useOriginHttpProtocolDowngrade field can be set when the *.toastcdn.net domain is enabled, but the  *.cdn.toastcloud.com domain cannot be enabled
 #### Response